Revenue Note for Guidance

 The dividend or distribution is treated as not being franked investment income of the receiving company.
 This means that, in determining whether the receiving company is liable to a surcharge, the dividend or distribution will not be counted as income of that company.

-(3A) (c) An election made under paragraph (a) is to be included with the company’s annual corporation tax return of profits for the accounting period concerned.
+(3A) (c) A joint election made under paragraph (a) is to be included by both companies in their respective annual corporation tax returns for the accounting period concerned.

-(5)(a) The “estate and investment income” of a company is —
+(5)(a) The “estate and investment income” of a company is the amount by which —

-• the sum of the franked investment income and the part of the company’s total income which is attributed to investment and estate income (that part is calculated by way of a formula),
+• the sum of the franked investment income and the part of the company’s total income which is attributed to estate income and investment income (that part is calculated by way of the following formula-

 • charges of an excepted trade within the meaning of section 21A,

-• non-trading charges and management expenses which could not be taken into account in computing the estate and investment income of the company (as calculated by this subsection).
+• non-trad charges and management expenses which could not be taken into account in computing the estate and investment income of the company (as calculated by this subsection).

 (5A)(a) “Distributable estate and investment income” is the estate and investment income less the corporation tax which would be payable on the income.
 The “distributable trading income” is the trading income less the corporation tax which would be payable on that income.